 On 20 December 2017, we published a consultation paper which sets out our proposed approach to authorising and supervising the insurance branches of third country insurers.
-The consultation was released together with a draft supervisory statement which also sets out new factors to be considered alongside the PRA's current requirements for third country.
-17 August 2018: This document has been updated to show updated rightees on page 22 and in a footnote on page 24, available at https://www.avaaekorauthantisation.prute-martisgulation.propose-response idente the scale on with a UK branch on the wider insurance market and financial system.
+The consultation was released together with a draft supervisory statement which also sets out new factors to be considered alongside the PRA's current requirements for third country branch authorisation.
+In particular, we also propose to consider the scale of UK branch activity covered by the FSCS and the impact of the failure of a firm with a UK branch on the wider insurance market and financial system.